preignition/ida-screen-documentation/edit-survey-compose/survey-content-tab.md

-# Main/ Options
+# Options
-The main field enables you
+Suggest that this should only highlight 'options'.